- ABOUT US

 Benefit recipients can access the forms by entering their birth date or the PIN they used to certify or inquire on their unemployment claim.
 The department also began mailing the 1099-G forms to benefit reicipients in mid-January.

-VITA volunteers provide free federal income tax preparation/filing assistance for individuals and families, generally with household income of $51,000 or less.
-No appointment is necessary for the general VITA site at the South Branch Library.
+VITA volunteers provide free federal income tax preparation/filing assistance for individuals and families, generally with household income of $51,567 or less.
 However, Mobile VITA Sites have VITA tax assistance ONLY on the dates and times shown.
-Members of the public should make appointments either in person or by phone for Mobile VITA locations.
+Members of the public should make appointments either in person or by phone for Mobile VITA locations except for Central Library, which is first come, first served.
 Each appointment will be for 30 minutes.
 They will e-file returns each day.

 Many VITA sites do not do prior year tax returns.
 Ask the VITA Site Coordinator if your VITA site will do prior year tax returns.